 For retirees, rising inflation can present financial challenges.
 By raising prices, inflation lowers the purchasing power of your savings.
+When choosing your retirement income strategy, it is crucial to account for higher inflation, as it is often unpredictable.

 You might run out of money if your living costs increase faster than the income your retirement savings can sustainably produce.
+Determining how long inflation will last can be challenging.
+Historically, inflation has fluctuated over time.

 By taking action now, you’ll be able to continue living off your retirement savings and income for years to come.